Boat-In Arizona Beaches & Campsites

 Top Boat-In Beaches Along Lake Havasu

-Every day is a virtual non-stop boat parade when you’re at the Bridgewater Channel, the narrow ribbon of ‘no wake’ navigable water that runs beneath the London Brid...
+Every day is a virtual non-stop boat parade when you’re at the Bridgewater Channel.
+The narrow ribbon of ‘no-wake’ navigable water runs beneath the London Bridge, creating a waterfront for shops and restaurants.

-Without question, “the Sandbar” is the most populated boater gathering place on the river.
+Without question, the ‘Sand Bar’ is the most populated gathering place on the river.
 It is located about one mile north of Blankenship Bend.
-Its wide expans...
+Its wide expanse of shallow water and soft sand bottom lure hundreds of boaters to the Sand Bar during warm weather.

-Located near the southern end of Lake Havasu on the Arizona side, Steamboat Cove is known as one of the lake’s largest natural coves and a favorite location of boaters ...
+Located near the southern end of Lake Havasu on the Arizona side, Steamboat Cove is known as one of the lake’s largest natural, protected no-wake coves and a favorite hot spot for boaters to enjoy for the day or overnight stay.
+Steamboat offers a generous expanse of sandy beaches, along with on-land restrooms, picnic tables, and trash receptacles.

 One of the most fun things to do in Lake Havasu City is boating – and camping!
 Take in the sights of Lake Havasu while picnicking or camping at one of many beautiful shoreline boat-in campsites.
 What’s the advantage of camping on a beach that’s only accessible by boat?
 Privacy, convenience, and adventure!